Odette-International-Ltd/transport-track-and-trace-api/documents/Read me Part 1.md

 5. The information is returned to the requester in the HTTP response (as a JSON structure).
     Example:
     A potential user wants to know the details of a particular shipment with the ID 26KODA0010112345678.
-    The user initiates this with a GET operation:
+    The user's system initiates this with a GET operation:
 ```
     curl -X 'GET' \
     'https://virtserver.someapi.com/vda_odette_ttt/V1/consignments/26KODA0010112345678' \